 But she and her collaborators found the opposite to be true, as they explain in an article published today in Nature Neuroscience.

-Dr. Bamji and her collaborators injected cocaine into mice over a number of days and immediately placed in a distinctly decorated compartment in a three-room cage, so that they would associate the drug with that compartment.
+Dr. Bamji and her collaborators injected cocaine into mice over a number of days and immediately placed them in a distinctly decorated compartment in a three-room cage, so that they would associate the drug with that compartment.
 After several days of receiving cocaine this way, the mice were put into the cage and allowed to spend time in any compartments they preferred.
 The normal mice almost always gravitated to the cocaine-associated compartment, while the mice with extra cadherin spent half as much time there – indicating that these mice hadn’t formed strong memories of the drug.

 To understand that unexpected result, Dr. Bamji and her associates in UBC’s Life Sciences Institute analyzed the brain tissue of the genetically engineered mice.